How To Know How Deep To Set Your Float – 2 Easy Ways

 Using the right float and knowing what size of float to use is CRITICAL for finding the bottom and when fishing.

-In the picture, the two floats on the left are not good for float fishing because when they tilt it’s hard to see the tilt and how much they are tilting.
+In the picture below, the two floats on the left are not good for float fishing because with their rounded tops, when they tilt, it’s hard to see the tilt and how much they are tilting.

-All the other floats on the right side are good for float fishing, and they will be sensitive enough to be able to see any tilting and to see twitching and dragging.
+The floats on the right side are good for float fishing.
+They are sensitive enough to be able to see the slightest tilting as well as any twitching and dragging.

 I discuss my favorite floats on my page 5 Best Centerpin Floats For 2022.

-As a rule of thumb, I try to use the smallest float possible when I’m actually fishing, but I will go 1 to 2 sizes up when mapping out the bottom.
-The float needs to be able to handle all the weights that I need to use to get my bait deep, and to cast far enough.
+As a rule of thumb, I try to use the smallest float possible when I’m actually fishing, but I will go 1 to 2 sizes up when mapping out the bottom so that I can add a little more weight to keep the float and leader straight up and down.

 I discuss setting up your weights and float properly on my page Float and Weights Setup.